spol-29/Codeforces/README.md

 # Codeforces
-Codeforces Problems from all ranges of difficulty
+Codeforces Problems from the codeforces problem set.
+Mostly rated 800 for now.